What is Quantitative Trading?

 #1 – Strategy Identification

-A retail investor will have to determine his or her own capital requirement and how transaction costs would affect his decisions.
-There are various public forums that provide profitable trading strategies.
-There are various sources where trading results including transaction costs are available.
+A retail investor will have to determine his or her capital requirement and how transaction costs would affect his decisions.
+Various public forums provide profitable trading strategies.
+There are various sources where trading results, including transaction costs, are available.
 Quantitative write-ups discuss various trading strategies in depth.
 Trade magazines disclose strategies devised by fund houses.

 #2 – Strategy Backtesting

-The aim of backtesting is to give proof that the technique used is profitable when used on historical and out of sample data.
-This gives evidence of how the strategy will work in the actual market.
+Backtesting aims to give proof that the technique used is profitable when used on historical and out of sample data.
+It gives evidence of how the strategy will work in the actual market.
 Backtesting is not conclusive evidence of how successful the strategy will be.
 It is subject to numerous biases that may be removed as far as possible.
-Other factors of backtesting in backtesting include the availability of historical records, transaction costs involved and deciding a suitable backtesting method.
+Other factors of backtesting in backtesting include the availability of historical records, transaction costs involved, and deciding a suitable backtesting method.
 Once the strategy is decided, it is required to gather historical records to perform testing.
 There are many data sources for the same.
 Their costs vary based on the quality of data.

 #3 – Execution Systems